This information explains what a telemedicine visit is so you can decide if it’s right for you.Back to top

 Yes.
-Telemedicine meets the strict standards of the Health Insurance Portability and Accountability Act (HIPAA).
-This means your privacy is protected just like all your visits with your doctor.
-MSK works with Cisco Systems, the world’s leader in information technology, to make secure telemedicine visits available to our patients.
-All of this happens within MSK’s computer network, keeping your information secure.Back to top
+Telemedicine visits meet the strict standards of the Health Insurance Portability and Accountability Act (HIPAA).
+This means your privacy is protected just like all your visits with your healthcare providers.Back to top

 How will my telemedicine visit work?

-Can my doctor diagnose me as well using telemedicine as in person?
+Can my doctor diagnose me through a telemedicine visit?

-Many exams can be done using telemedicine.
-If necessary, your doctor may ask you to move a part of your body so they can tell how well you move or if you have pain.
-Your nurse may move the camera so your doctor can see parts of your body better.
-Your doctor may also ask your nurse to examine your heart, lungs, or abdomen (belly) while your doctor watches and listens.
+Many exams can be done during a telemedicine visit.
+If needed, your healthcare provider may ask you to move a part of your body, so they can see how well you move or if you have pain.

-Sometimes a telemedicine video is not a good way to examine a patient.
+Sometimes video isn’t a good way to examine you.
 This is rare.
-Your healthcare team knows the reason for your visit ahead of time, so we know whether telemedicine is a safe and effective way to see you.Back to top
+Your healthcare team knows the reason for your visit ahead of time, so we know if a telemedicine visit is a safe and effective way to see you.Back to top

 Does my telemedicine visit go in my medical record?

 Yes.
-Your doctor will document the visit in your medical record in the same way they would if your visit were in person.Back to top
+Your healthcare provider will document the visit in your medical record in the same way they would if your visit were in person.Back to top

-When your visit is over we will ask you to complete a survey.
-Your feedback is important to us, and we will use it to improve this service and keep it available to our patients.Back to top
+A few days after your telemedicine visit, we’ll send you a survey about your experience.
+Your feedback is important to us.
+We’ll use it to improve this service and keep it available to our patients.Back to top